XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/server-info-methods/fee.md

 # fee
 [[Source]](https://github.com/ripple/rippled/blob/release/src/ripple/rpc/handlers/Fee1.cpp "Source")

-The `fee` command reports the current state of the open-ledger requirements for the [transaction cost](transaction-cost.html).
-This requires the [FeeEscalation amendment][] to be enabled.
-[New in: rippled 0.31.0][]
+The `fee` command reports the current state of the open-ledger requirements for the transaction cost.

-This is a public command available to unprivileged users.
-[Updated in: rippled 0.32.0][]
+_This is a public command available to unprivileged users._

 ## Request Format
 An example of the request format: